 Sukkot or Feast of Tabernacles is the seventh feast in the Jewish calendar year.
 Whereas the seventh day of creation was a day of rest, the seventh Levitical feast is a feast of rest.
 Sukkot also occurs in the seventh month (counting from Nisan – the month of Passover) and lasts seven days (followed by a day of holy convocation).
 It commemorates Israel’s wandering through the desert, while living in tents, for forty years.

 Prophetically, Sukkot represents the establishment of God’s kingdom on earth.
 The Lord will come with the trumpet of Rosh Hashanah as a Man of War.
 He will gather His elect.
-His feet will rest upon the Mount of Olives and later upon Mount Zion, as He establishes His throne.
+He will establish His holy throne.
 He will cleanse His people from their sins and institute His rule on earth.
-The knowledge of the Lord will cover the earth as water covers the seas.
-All the earth will rest for a thousand years in His glorious kingdom as He tabernacles with us (Is.
+The knowledge of the Lord will cover the earth as water covers the seas as He tabernacles with us (Is.
 11; Hab.
 2:14, Zech.
 14:4, Rev 20:6).
-Those of us who have experienced a personal Rosh Hashanah and Yom Kippur will live to reign with Him during this time as.
+Those of us who have experienced a personal Rosh Hashanah and Yom Kippur will live under His glorious reign forever.

 It is then that we as believers will be complete.
 “It does not yet appear what we shall be, but we know that when He shall appear, we shall be like Him; for we shall see Him as He is” (1 John 3:2).
 Whereas Rosh Hashanah and Yom Kippur represent our daily putting to death of the deeds of this body and living renewed and consecrated lives unto God; Sukkot represents the harvest of our new nature, one sown in corruption but raised up into an incorruptible body (1Cor.
 15:42 50).
-We too, will be found in Him, having not our own righteousness but a righteousness imputed unto us – that same righteousness imputed unto Abraham, Isaac and Jacob- righteousness by faith (Gen.15:6, Rom 4:9, Phil.
-3:9).
+Meanwhile, may you encounter the holy beauty and loving presence of the Lord as you worship Him in the season of fall feasts.